Fine wine and cheese, please … not to mention robust protections for employees

 Lifestyle: In France, regulations don’t just protect employees; they protect the gourmet culture as well.
 Take the appellation d’origine protégée—it certifies that French wine and cheese, among other products, are made in a specific region and meet a rigorous set of clearly defined standards.
 So you can count on a high quality of wine or cheese in France when this designation is used.
 Joie de vivre, indeed.

-Whether you’re just beginning to explore growing your workforce in France, or you already have contractors in country and are looking to expand their roles compliantly, we can help you navigate the employment laws and cultural considerations that come into play.
+Whether you’re just beginning to explore growing your workforce in France, or you already have contractors in country and are looking to expand their roles compliantly, we can help you navigate the employment laws and cultural considerations that come into play when hiring in France.

 Contact us today to schedule a free consultation with one of our global solutions experts.